Dentist on the Job: Legacy

-The studio logos, opening credits and a brief portion of the opening scene is added to the start of Monty Python and the Holy Grail on its special edition DVD.
+The BBFC censor card, studio logos, opening credits and a brief portion of the opening scene are added to the start of Monty Python and the Holy Grail (1975) on its special edition DVD.
 The clip ends with a spluttering, unseen "projectionist" realising he has played the wrong film.
-A "slide" then appears urging the audience to wait one moment please while the operator changes reels.
+A "slide" then appears urging the audience to wait while the operator changes reels.